faisalahammad/css-tricks/README.md

 	content: '' !important;
 }
 ```
-**N.B: Replace your class inside of .menu**
+**N.B: Replace your class inside of `menu` **

 ### Make Responsive iframe (CSS Code)
-First put your iframe inside of "iframe-container" class then write custom css on your child theme or external css file.
+First put your iframe inside of `iframe-container` class then write custom css on your child theme or external css file.

 ####Example
 ```html